Siddiqa77/unit-convertor/README.md

 3. Install the required dependencies:
     ```sh
+    pip install streamlit==1.22.0
+    pip install pygame==2.1.2
+    pip install gtts==2.3.2
-    pip install -r requirements.txt
+    pip install speechrecognition==3.8.1
     ```

-4. If you encounter issues with `pygame`, install it separately:
+4. If you encounter issues with `pygame`, ensure you have the necessary build tools installed.
+On Windows, you can install the Visual Studio Build Tools from [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

-    ```sh
-    pip install pygame
-    ```
+5. To further troubleshoot the installation issues, you can try installing the dependencies one by one to identify which package is causing the problem.
+Additionally, ensure that you have the necessary build tools installed on your system.

-5. Run the Streamlit application:
+6. Run the Streamlit application:
     ```sh
     streamlit run unit-convertor.py
     ```